AlexVonEinzbern/Schrodingers-Equation-Solution-by-Neural-Network/README.md

 # Schrodinger's Equation Solution by Neural Networks (NN)
-Artifitial Neural Networks for Solving Ordinary and Partial Differential Equations, in this case, Schrodinger's Equation for One Particle in a 1-Dimentional Box
+Artificial Neural Network for Solving Ordinary and Partial Differential Equations, in this case, Schrodinger's Equation for One Particle in a 1-Dimensional Box

 **Co-author:**
 [Juan Pipeline](https://github.com/juanpipeline)